julianchurchill/text-adventure-editor/README.md

 todo
 ====

-PARTIAL - [FEATURE] Items have item actions list
+[REFACTOR] - Factor out append of delete button from add-extra-fields-for-item and from add-extra-fields-for-exit and put it in add-all-property-fields or add-property-fields PARTIAL - [FEATURE] Items have item actions list
 - [FEATURE] Item actions get saved when the save button is pressed
 - [FEATURE] Items have 'add item action' button